csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 space.
 The main difference to VBAP is that Ambisonics is shaping a *sound field* rather than working with different intensitties to locate sounds.

-There are excellent sources for the discussion of Ambisonics online which explain its background and parameters.[^3] These topice are also covered later in this chapter when Ambisoncs UDOs are introduced.
+There are excellent sources for the discussion of Ambisonics online which explain its background and parameters.^[For instance www.ambisonic.net or www.icst.net/research/projects/ambisonics-theory] These topice are also covered later in this chapter when Ambisoncs UDOs are introduced.
 We will focus here first on the basic practicalities of using the Ambisonics opcodes *bformenc1* and *bformdec1* in Csound.

-[^3]: For instance www.ambisonic.net or
-      www.icst.net/research/projects/ambisonics-theory

 Two steps are required for distributing a sound via Ambisonics.
 At first the sound source and its localisation are *encoded*.
 The result of this step is a so-called *B-format*.
 In the second step this *B-format* is *decoded* to match a certain loudspeaker setup.